Idorobots/advent-of-blinkenlights/README.md

 Peripherals: 2.4 GHz Wi-Fi 6 (802.11ax), Bluetooth 5 (LE), IEEE 802.15.4 (Zigbee), 3 * SPI (two for external flash), 3 * UART (one low-power), 2 * I2C (one low-power), I2S, RMT, 2 * TWAI, SDIO, Motor Control PWM, 7-channel 12-bit ADC, USB 2.0, WDT, 7 timers (various functions)

 Other: Built-in core temperature sensor, built-in AES, RSA and HMAC.
-JTAG debugger support
+JTAG debugger support, LiPo battery charger

+Power draw: 0.1W (not changing the LiPo battery, WiFi & BT powered down)

 ### Build
 The caveat for this board is the fact that all the GPIOs used for USB programming are also used for the sketch making reprogramming harder (requires putting the board into the bootloader mode by resetting with the BOOT button depressed at just the right moment for the flash utility to find it).